c4arl0s/4BranchesIRysGitTutorial/README.md

 mv crazy.html rainbow.html
 ```

-then use the following Git commands to update the repository
+Then use the following Git commands to update the repository

 ```console
 $ git status